 As shown in Figure 2, we use five parameters to identify a project feature.
 Because the simulator model is only for estimating the appropriate iteration length, we have eliminated some parameters to avoid unnecessary complexity.
-We have chosen the parameters based on a study by the Information-technology Promotion Agency, Japan on non-waterfall development (IPA, 2009).
+We have chosen the parameters based on a study by IPA on non-waterfall development (IPA, 2009).
 Table 1 shows the parameters.